forrestjgq/lsp/thread/pwpt/pthread4.md

 ```
 Part 4 shows the `crew_start` function, which is called to assign a new path name and search string to the work crew.
 The function is synchronous-that is, after assigning the task it waits for the crew members to complete the task before returning to the caller.
 The `crew_start` function assumes that the `crew_t` structure has been previously created by calling `crew_create`, shown in part 3, but does not attempt to validate the structure.

-Wait for the crew members to finish any previously assigned work.
+[21-27] Wait for the crew members to finish any previously assigned work.
 Although `crew_start` is synchronous, the crew may be processing a task assigned by another thread.
-On creation, the crew's `work_count` is set to 0, so the first call to crew start will not need to wait.
+On creation, the crew's `work_count` is set to 0, so the first call to `crew_start` will not need to wait.

-Get the proper values of `path_max` and `name_max` for the file system specified by the file path we'll be reading.
-The pathconf function may return a value of-1 without setting errno, if the requested value for the file system is "unlimited."
-To detect this, we need to clear errno before making the call.
-If pathconf returns -1 without setting errno, assume reasonable values.
+[29-44] Get the proper values of `path_max` and `name_max` for the file system specified by the file path we'll be reading.
+The `pathconf` function may return a value of -1 without setting `errno`, if the requested value for the file system is "unlimited."
+To detect this, we need to clear `errno` before making the call.
+If `pathconf` returns -1 without setting `errno`, assume reasonable values.

-The values returned by pathconf don't include the terminating null character of a string-so add one character to both.
+[48-49] The values returned by `pathconf` don't include the terminating null character of a string-so add one character to both.

-Allocate a work queue entry (`work_t`) and fill it in.
+[50-68] Allocate a work queue entry (`work_t`) and fill it in.
 Add it to the end of the request queue.

-We've queued a single work request, so awaken one of the waiting work crew members by signaling the condition variable.
+[69-76] We've queued a single work request, so awaken one of the waiting work crew members by signaling the condition variable.
 If the attempt fails, free the work request, clear the work queue, and return with the error.

-Wait for the crew to complete the task.
+[77-81] Wait for the crew to complete the task.
 The crew members handle all output, so when they're done we simply return to the caller.

 ```c
 /*crew.c part 4 crew_start*/